 - 1 cup white whole wheat flour

-- ¼ cup wheat bran or ground flaxseed
+- ¼ cup wheat bran, ground flaxseed or old fashioned oats

 - 2 teaspoons baking powder